zuhbeer/Capstone/README.md

 ## Alternative Hypothesis- Tropical cyclones are increasing around texas

-A tropical cyclone is any storm system that gains to a speed of 34 knots, more intense than a tropical
+A tropical cyclone is any rotating storm system that gains to a speed of 34 knots.

 I pulled a large csv file from the NOAA - https://www.ncdc.noaa.gov/ibtracs/index.php?name=wmo-data -